LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 1. Understanding Crappy's syntax
 --------------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-In this second part of the tutorials, we're going to **write step-by-step an** **actual script for Crappy** that you can run locally on your machine !
-All the following tutorials will also follow the same principle.
-If a script would not work as expected, please signal it to the developers (see the :ref:`Troubleshooting <troubleshooting:troubleshooting>` page).
+This section builds a complete, hardware-free Crappy script.
+If it does not work as described, report the problem as explained on the :ref:`Troubleshooting <troubleshooting:troubleshooting>` page).
 Note that this first example script requires the :mod:`matplotlib` Python module to run.

 The first thing to do when writing a script for Crappy is to open a new *.py* file.
-In this new file, you should start by **importing the module Crappy** :
+Start by importing Crappy:

 .. literalinclude:: /downloads/getting_started/crappy_syntax.py
    :language: python
    :emphasize-lines: 3
    :lines: 1-3

-Then, depending on the requirements of your experimental setup, you can **add** **various Blocks and link them together**.
-For this first example, let's say that we want to acquire both the position and the force signal from a tensile test machine, plot the data against time and save it.
+Then, depending on the requirements of your experimental setup, add Blocks and link them together.
+For this first example, suppose that we want to acquire both the position and the force signal from a tensile test machine, plot the data against time and save it.
 So that everyone can run this first example without requiring any hardware, let's use the :ref:`Fake machine <crappy_docs/blocks:fake machine>` Block instead of a real machine.
-To add this Block to the script, follow this syntax :
+To add this Block to the script, follow this syntax:

 .. code-block:: python